okmika/TKMM-SARC/README.md

 Options:
-  --base <base> (REQUIRED)      The base folder path containing the mod subfolders --mods <mods> (REQUIRED)      A list of mod folder names, within the base mod folder, to merge, in order of priority --output <output> (REQUIRED)  Merged mods output directory --config <config>             Path to the TKMM config json.
+  --base <base> (REQUIRED)      The base folder path containing the mod subfolders --mods <mods> (REQUIRED)      A list of mod folder names, within the base mod folder, to merge, in order of priority, from lowest to highest
+  --output <output> (REQUIRED)  Merged mods output directory --config <config>             Path to the TKMM config json.
 Default if not specified.
   --process <All|Archive|Flat>  Specify what type of merge to perform